 5. Effective Team Coordination

-When it comes to CPR, everyone is putting on their efforts to save a life.
+When it comes to CPR, everyone is putting in their efforts to save a life.
 Teamwork is key in such a situation.
 Each person has their part to play.
 So, before you start, make sure everyone knows their role.
 Whether you’re performing chest compression or ventilation, every role is crucial.
 By working together smoothly, you can keep interruptions to a minimum and keep CPR quality high from start to finish.
 Hence, the team needs to communicate clearly and give it all as a team for successful coordination and high CCF.

 6. Role Rotation